 BUY direct from eddie

-price listed includes Postage and packaging - every copy signed!
+price listed includes Postage and packaging - every book/cd signed!

 Irish Tales of Mystery and Magic

 A stunningly illustrated compilation by seanchai Eddie Lenihan, which will charm, entertain and amuse children of all ages.

 From the story of Fionn McCumhaill's bunions, to the Fianna's concern over their rotting teeth, these stories tell of the adventures and bravery of the ancient Irish heroes in the face of scary and spooky challenges.